 Looking at the flaws of Recaptcha, Google came up with Nocaptcha Recaptcha or Recaptcha version 2.
 This version of Recaptcha did not ask users to type the text they see in distorted images.
 Instead, all a user had to do was click on a checkbox.

-Seems weird right?
+It seems weird, right?
 Earlier, you had to identify text with lines and bad backgrounds, and now all you have to do is click on the checkbox and, you are not considered a robot.
-This is because when you click on the checkbox Google uses advance risk analysis based on your activity on the internet to determine if you are a bot or not.
+This is because when you click on the checkbox, Google uses advanced risk analysis based on your activity on the internet to determine if you are a bot or not.

 If Google thinks that the user is not a bot then it redirects the user to the next page otherwise the user is shown an image classifying problem which is very hard for bots.
 Again, if the user solves the problem then they are redirected to the next page.

-Although Recaptcha V2 was better then Recaptcha, it offered some friction to the end-user.
-If for some reason Google’s risk analysis thought that you were a bot you had to find traffic lights in a set of images which is never a fun experience.
+Although Recaptcha V2 was better than Recaptcha, it offered some friction to the end-user.
+If, for some reason, Google’s risk analysis thought that you were a bot, you had to find traffic lights in a set of images which is never a fun experience.
 This is where Recaptcha V3 comes into the picture.

 Is Recaptcha V3 perfect?

-Recaptcha V3 is the newest version of Recaptcha and does not show any images or check boxes to its users.
-In fact, this version of Recaptcha is completely invisible and runs as a script in the background of a webpage according to the webmasters’ needs.
+Recaptcha V3 is the newest version of Recaptcha and does not show any images or checkboxes to its users.
+This version of Recaptcha is entirely invisible and runs as a script in the background of a webpage according to the webmasters’ needs.
 It can be loaded with the page or when a button is clicked for login.
-Due to the better user experience over 1.4 million websites are using Recaptcha version 3
+Due to the better user experience, over 1.4 million websites are using Recaptcha version 3

-Every time this script runs it generates a score for the user on the webmasters’ website on the basis of the behaviour of each user.
-This score ranges from 0.0 to 1.0 with the higher end of the spectrum (1.0) being human activity and the lowest end (0.0) being a bot.
+Every time this script runs, it generates a score for the user on the webmasters’ website based on each user’s behaviour.
+This score ranges from 0.0 to 1.0, with the higher end of the spectrum (1.0) being human activity and the lowest (0.0) being a bot.

-After seeing the activity on the page the webmaster can decide on what needs to be done with the activity.
-The webmaster can ask the user for two-factor verification or any other form of identification to let superstitious activity through or completely block such activity
+After seeing the activity on the page, the webmaster can decide what needs to be done.
+The webmaster can ask the user for two-factor verification or any other form of identification to let superstitious activity through or completely block such activity.

-To generate this score Google uses adaptive risk analysis and due to the adaptive nature of the algorithm, it learns how humans interact with a particular website and assign scores accordingly.
+To generate this score, Google uses adaptive risk analysis.
+Due to the adaptive nature of the algorithm, it learns how humans interact with a particular website and assign scores accordingly.
 This makes it hard for bots to mimic humans.

 That being said Recaptcha v3 is not unbreakable and can be bypassed using reinforcement learning.

-Google encourages webmasters to embed the Recaptcha V3 script in multiple pages so that Google can better analyse the traffic on the website, which brings up the question of how does Google analyse traffic in the first place.
+Google encourages web admins to embed the Recaptcha V3 script in multiple pages so that Google can better analyse the traffic on the website, which brings up the question of how does Google analyse traffic in the first place.

 Using a demo website running the Recaptcha script you can see your scores the script generates.
 If you open the site with your regular web browser which has your Google account logged in, you will get a high score of 0.9.
 On the other hand, if you use a VPN alongwith a browser, which does not have your Google account, your score can go down to 0.3.
 This shows that the algorithm could be biased towards users who use VPNs or adblockers to enhance privacy by giving them a lower score.